KujawinskiLaboratory/Autotuner/README.md

 ## mmetspData Installation

-Autotuner uses a second data package to test and to demonstrate its utility.
+Autotuner uses a second data package to test and demonstrate its functions.
 To download the package, please run the following within R.

 ```r
 library(devtools)